“For the whole law is summed up in a single commandment, ‘You shall love your neighbor as yourself.’” —Gal 5:14

 + Steve Yamaguchi, then-dean of students, and September Penn, MDiv student, share their story of how a theater production on the Civil Rights Movement intersected with injustices in his own family’s history.

 “Sunday December 7, 1941 changed my life.
 We were given four days to sell, give away, or abandon businesses.
 We were allowed to only take bedding, some clothes, whatever we could carry.
 We could not take radio, knives, cameras, scissors, or pots and pans.
-There was no partitions in the showers or rooms, so there was no privacy.
+There was no partitions in the showers [pause to correct herself] room or between the potties, so there was no privacy.
 The watch towers had machine guns pointed into the camp to prevent us from escaping.
 Each morning we were required to pledge allegiance to the flag which ends with ‘liberty and justice for all.’”

 + Mickey Michiko Yamaguchi, in her personal testimony recorded by Tom Dykhuizen, Director of Media at Presbytery of Los Ranchos.
 Explore more with a conversation between Mickey and Steve Yamaguchi and additional stories on the FULLER curated podcast: